 SUPPORT DURING THE PANDEMIC

-Due to the current COVID-19 Pandemic all face to face support groups have been cancelled due to the Government’s recommendations on social distancing.
+Due to the current COVID-19 Pandemic all face to face support groups (including ours) have been cancelled due to the Government’s recommendations on social distancing.
 However, some organisations are holding virtual meetings and providing support online.
 Please see our page sourced from Macmillan Support During the Pandemic - look under the Support menu item.

 Also see a page of information from Macmillan on Online Cancer Support for Patients - information also supplied by Macmillan.